dbashford/skelmimosa/README.md

 ## Contribute

 To contribute a skeleton, just submit a pull request or open an issue to get your skeleton added to the [registry](https://github.com/dbashford/mimosa-skeleton/blob/master/registry.json).
-I will curate the list ever so slightly.
+I will curate the list but only barely.
 I don't care if you use Backbone or Ember or Angular or Batman, and I don't care how you organize your projects (that much)...but don't submit a Yeoman project. =)

-Your skeleton can be as in depth as possible.
+Your skeleton can be as in depth as you'd care to make it.
 You can provide a nodejs server stack if you wish.
-Some example code is welcome, but don't write an entire ToDo app.
-It shouldn't take someone using a skeleton an hour to slice out all the demo code before getting started with their own code.
+Example code is welcome, boilerplate code is definitely encouraged.
+But don't submit an entire app.
+It shouldn't take someone using a skeleton an hour to slice out all the demo code before getting started with their own stuff.